deeptools/deepTools/docs/content/example_api_tutorial.rst

     bam_file = "file.bam"

 Now, the ``countReadsPerBin`` object can be initialized.
-The first argument of the constructor is a list of BAM files, which in this case is just one.
+The first argument to the constructor is a list of BAM files, which in this case is just one file.
-We are going to use a ``binLength`` of 50 bp that is computed every 50 bp pairs, in other words, in consecutive bins of 50bp.
-Overlapping bin coverages can be used by setting a ``stepSize`` smaller than the bin length.
+We are going to use a ``binLength`` of 50 bases, with subsequent bins adjacent (i.e., the ``stepSize`` between bins is also 50 bases).
+Overlapping bin coverages can be used by setting a ``stepSize`` smaller than ``binLength``.

 .. code:: python